10 Best AI Assistants With Memory in 2026 (Tested)

 Best use cases: Developers working with large codebases, analysts processing long documents, legal teams, and anyone needing precise, auditable memory without surprising "auto-learned" behavior.

-4. Rewind AI (Evolving to Limitless) — The Personal Recall Assistant
+4. Limitless (formerly Rewind) — The Personal Recall Assistant

 What kind of memory it has: Screen and meeting recording with on-device indexing and searchable recall.

-What it remembers: Everything you see and hear on your Mac—screenshots, video, audio, and transcripts.
-Unlike other assistants, Rewind doesn't learn or infer.
+What it remembers: Everything you see and hear on your Mac screenshots, video, audio, and transcripts.
+Unlike other assistants, Limitless doesn't learn or infer.
 It records, compresses, and makes content searchable.

 Best use cases: Researchers, managers in back-to-back meetings, ADHD professionals who struggle with working memory, and anyone who needs perfect recall of past events and conversations.

 How memory helps: You can search for "Maddie's Q4 budget comment" and instantly find the exact moment in a Zoom call where this was discussed, complete with timestamp and transcript.
 For meeting-heavy roles, this saves hours hunting through notes.
-Rewind is evolving into Limitless, which adds a wearable pendant for capturing real-world conversations.
+Limitless (the product formerly called Rewind) added a wearable Pendant for capturing real-world conversations, though Meta's December 2025 acquisition means the Pendant is no longer sold to new customers.

 5. Notion AI — The Knowledge Workspace Assistant